fixthestatusquo/proca/docs/config.md

 For the rest of the document, we are using 42 as the action page id, obviously replace with the real id of your widget.

+## having multiple servers/config folders
+you might need to switch between multiple servers (eg staging and production).
+Each of the yarn commands can be prefaced by PROCA_ENV=[staging|production|whatever] to specify the environment to us each of the ENV (eg staging) is set into a .env.staging and should contain

+    REACT_APP_API_URL='https://staging.url/api' # default https://api.proca.app/api
+    REACT_APP_CONFIG_FOLDER='config.staging' # default config
+    AUTH_USER=your_auth
+    AUTH_PASSWORD=your_secret

 ## working with the configuration

 pulls the configuration as stored on the proca server